 The term situational anxiety disorder is often mistakenly used to refer to a condition better known as generalized anxiety disorder, or GAD, for short.
 There is no medically recognized disorder known as situational anxiety disorder.
-However, generalized anxiety disorder is very real and is one of the most common anxiety disorders.
+But there are two different anxiety issues that situational anxiety disorder may be confused with:

 Think You Have Anxiety?